-The stage of a cancer means how big it is and whether it has spread.
+The stage of a cancer tells you about its size and whether it has spread.
 Knowing the stage helps your doctor decide which treatment you need.

 To find out the stage of your cancer you might have one or more of these tests.